 Percentages and percentiles are similar in many ways, and sometimes the terms are used interchangeably, but they are different things.
 A percentage represents a fraction while a percentile represents the fraction of the data points of a data set below a certain point.
-Both a percentage and percentile provide useful information about a data set but they are not the same.
+Both a percentage and percentile value provide useful information about a data set but they are not the same.

 5 10 12 15 20 24 27 30 35

 Here is our example already in numerical order, there are nine values in this data set.
 To find the percentile we take the percentage of number of values in the data set, count up that number of values and then go to the next value up.
 That value is our percentile.

 - 12% of 9 = 1.08 – percentile = 10

 - 37% of 9 = 3.33 – percentile = 15

 - 62% of 9 = 5.58 – percentile = 24

 - 87% of 9 = 7.83 – percentile = 30

 What these results show is that 12% of the values or less than 10, 37% or less than 15, 62% or less than 24, and 87% or less than 30.
 This process naturally works better with larger data sets.
 This is in part because you need to get a hundred data points before you have a complete percentile rank set.

 The three quantiles of a data set are the numbers whose percentiles are the quarter marks of the data set.
 Specifically, they are the values in the data set that are at 25%, 50%, and 75%.
 These are also known as a quartile, and the space between the 25th percentile and 75th percentile is known as the interquartile range.
 This calculation method is the same as the percentile value calculations above.